MaSyMoS/masymos-core/dev/doc/main_setup.rst

 The easiest way of using the MaSyMoS Morre Neo4J Plugin is to use `our MaSyMos-Docker-Project <https://github.com/MaSyMoS/masymos-docker>`__.

 #. clone the repository
+#. copy your local database into a docker volume with :c_bash:`$ ./server-integration/copy_own_data_into_docker_volume.sh /path/to/neo4j/databases/my_database`
+#. run the server with ``server-integration/run-neo4j-server.sh``

-#. find detailed usage information on the documentation page :ref:`contrib_docker`.
+Find detailed usage information on the documentation page :ref:`contrib_docker`.

+Find the instructions on how to use masymos morre in the :ref:`use_morre`.

 Setup Server locally
 ====================